yasirerkam/Win10_BrightnessSlider/README.md

 #### NOTES
-* v1.4 is most stable. also you can test the newest version and report here.
 * if slider working. but suddenly (you plug/unplug monitor/MirrorScreen in any way) then screen act up weird for second. you CAN get error while trying to change birghtness, you gotta press "Detect monitor".

-* if it doesn't work
+* if it doesn't work:
+ 1)
     a) try install/update your graphic driver
     b) try enable ddci on monitor

 #### ChangeLog